baskarmib/DotNetOpenSourceDays/README.md

 # Code of Conduct

-The event will follow code of conduct maintained by .Net Foudation.
+The event will follow code of conduct maintained by .Net Foundation.
 Please give it a read before applying to speak. https://dotnetfoundation.org/code-of-conduct

 Any violation of code of conduct can be reported through Issues in this repository.